 Be Hyper-Aware at ATMs

-- Use a financial institution's ATM rather than generic ones (they'll be more likely to have safeguards against criminals).
+- Choose a financial institution ATM rather than generic ones.
+They’ll be more likely to be monitored and have safeguards against criminals.

 - Change your passwords and PIN before going on a trip and then change them back when you get home.

 - Let your financial institution know when and where you’re traveling.

 During and after your trip, keep tabs on any changes to your accounts.
 This includes reviewing your bank activity and statements, as well as your email and social media accounts.

 We take account security very seriously at Navy Federal Credit Union.
 That’s why we regularly scan member accounts for unusual activity.
 We use state-of-the-art fraud prevention systems and offer a number of security features you can use.
 Plus, Navy Federal credit and debit cards are protected by our Zero Liability policy—you won’t lose a cent due to unauthorized charges.